s4dd666/Telegram-Bot-with-DB/README.txt

     /admin - If you Admin, this command show you some different text in /menu:
         /mailing - If you are an administrator and you have a password, you can mail out to users specified in the config.
     /menu - show all command:
-      /joke - sending a random little joke.
-      /stats - Show for user 3 parametrs: Count users in DataBase; Count message in DataBase; Count message from this user in DataBase.
+      /joke - sending a random little joke from joke_list.py /stats - Show for user 3 parametrs: Count users in DataBase; Count message in DB; Count message from this user in DB.
       /id - resend for user him Telegram ID.

       /twitch - My twitch.